 Take a shopping listMake sure that when you go shopping, you’re not hungry because it can make you tempted to spend more on food.
 By having a list you’re able to see exactly what you need – just make sure you stick to it.

 Make new meals using your leftoversHave some leftover meat or vegetables?
 All leftovers can be turned into something new, you can find inspiration online on websites like Love Food Hate Waste or BBC Good Food for some tasty ideas.

-Buy cheaper cuts of meatSometimes cheaper cuts of meat take longer to cook, but if you’re prepared to spend a little more time cooking you can rustle up a delicious meal.
-If you’re looking for inspiration of recipes you can check out cheap cut recipes on the BBC Good Food website.
+Buy cheaper cuts of meatSometimes cheaper cuts of meat can take longer to cook, but if you’re prepared to spend a little more time cooking you can rustle up a delicious meal.
+If you’re looking for inspiration you can find cheap cut recipes on the BBC Good Food website.

 Try eating a smaller portionIf you put your dinner on a smaller plate, it can help to make your brain trick you into feeling fuller, and your leftovers can be used for lunch the next day.
 Make sure you don’t under-eat though, as getting enough nutritious food is essential for our bodies.

 Find cheap recipes onlineIt can be easy to get stuck in a food rut when you’re cooking on a budget.
 You might find yourself always buying the same foods, so if you’re in need of new meals, have a look online.
 Some good places to start are cheap eat recipes, budget recipes, recipes for under £1 per head, or how to eat healthily on £1 a day.

 Freeze perishable foodsFoods like bread, berries, onions, peppers and spinach can all be frozen to help save waste and your money.

 Sign up for supermarket points cardsSupermarkets like Tesco and Sainsbury's give you points for doing your shopping with them which can then be turned into money off vouchers, it’s free to sign up so it’s worth getting the cards so you can start collecting and start saving.